-In the autumn of 2020, we celebrated the 75th anniversary of the Radio Philharmonic Orchestra and the Netherlands Radio Choir.
-The jubilee of the broadcasting ensembles was celebrated in an adapted form due to coronation measures, but as festively as possible: with extra broadcasts on NPO Radio 4, a special edition of Podium Witteman, jubilee concerts and jubilee books of both ensembles.
+In the fall of 2020, we celebrated the 75th anniversary of the Radio Philharmonic Orchestra and the Groot Omroepkoor.
+The anniversary of the broadcasting ensembles was celebrated in modified form due to coronagraphic measures, but as festively as possible: with extra broadcasts on NPO Klassiek, a special edition of Podium Witteman, anniversary concerts and anniversary books of both ensembles.

-The Radio Philharmonic Orchestra and the Netherlands Radio Choir were founded shortly after the Second World War.
-From Monday 7 September '20, the choir and orchestra were in the spotlight for a whole week on NPO Radio 4, with concert recordings, interviews with musicians in the studio of NPO Radio 4 and special recordings from the historical archive.
+The Radio Philharmonic Orchestra and the Groot Omroepkoor were founded shortly after World War II.
+From Monday, September 7, '20, the choir and orchestra were in the spotlight for a whole week on NPO Klassiek, including concert recordings, interviews with musicians in the NPO Klassiek studio and special recordings from the historical archive.

-In addition, five anniversary concerts took place on 11, 12 and 13 September, which were broadcast by AVROTROS on NPO Radio 4.
+In addition, five anniversary concerts took place on September 11, 12 and 13, which were broadcast by AVROTROS on NPO Klassiek.